BestReviews is reader-supported and may earn an affiliate commission. Details

 Some users felt that the batteries were not as impressive as the tools.

-Compact design makes it a great choice for smaller jobs.
+The compact design makes it a great choice for smaller jobs.
 The ergonomic handle guarantees comfort.
 Its durability rivals models that are more than twice the price.

 Not powerful enough for contractor-strength jobs, but enough for most jobs around the house.

-Utilizes a metal chuck with carbide inserts that allow each bit to have superior grip.
+Utilizes a metal chuck with carbide inserts that allow each bit to have a superior grip.
 The brushless motor works in tandem with the battery to last much longer than other units.
 Can be used for masonry or home projects.